 I felt terrible about it because I knew I was helping people learn about their finances, but I also knew that I couldn’t write about what I was actually doing.

-My coworkers and boss were reading the site so I couldn’t exactly post “I’m saving money to quit my job.”
+My coworkers and boss were reading the site so I couldn’t exactly post about how I was saving money to eventually quit my job.

 But that’s what I was doing.
 I even had a goal date in my head: June 1st.